 Because boilers last a long time—sometimes 50 years or more—boilermakers must regularly maintain them and upgrade parts.
 They frequently inspect fittings, feed pumps, safety and check valves, water and pressure gauges, and boiler controls.

-Boilermakers perform physically demanding and dangerous work.
+A boilermaker performs physically demanding and dangerous work, and must be strong enough to move heavy vat components into place.
+They must have high endurance because they spend many hours on their feet while lifting heavy boiler components.
 They often work outdoors in all types of weather, including extreme heat and cold.
 Dams, boilers, storage tanks, and pressure vessels are usually large.
 Therefore, boilermakers often work at great heights.
 When working on a dam, for example, they may be hundreds of feet above the ground.
-Boilermakers also work in cramped quarters inside boilers, vats, or tanks that are often dark, damp, and poorly ventilated.
+A boilermaker can also work in cramped quarters inside boilers, vats, or tanks that are often dark, damp, and poorly ventilated.